How to Consolidate Debt: Complete Step-by-Step Guide for 2026

 When to Consider Home Equity Options

-Home equity loans and HELOCs make sense only for homeowners with substantial equity (20%+), stable income, and large debt amounts ($25,000+) where the lower interest rate creates meaningful savings that justify the risk and closing costs.
+Home equity options make sense only for homeowners with substantial equity (20%+), stable income, and large debt amounts ($25,000+) where lower interest rates create meaningful savings.
+The longer repayment terms (10-30 years) can significantly reduce monthly payments.
+Never use home equity if you have unstable income.

 When Debt Management Plans Are Best

-Choose debt management plans when your credit score prevents qualification for low-rate loans, but you have consistent income and want professional support.
+Choose DMPs when your credit score prevents qualification for low-rate loans but you have consistent income.
 DMPs excel when you owe $7,500-$30,000 across multiple credit cards and need help negotiating with creditors.

 When Consolidation Makes Sense vs. When It Doesn't